How Can I Become a Better Singer? | The Ultimate Guide to Singing

 Food/Drinks to Avoid

 • Dairy: This includes milk, cheese, and yogurt.
-Dairy leads to mucus which will limit your overall flexibility as a singer.
+Dairy leads to mucus, which limits your overall flexibility with vocal control.
 Also, it can lead to acid reflux, and no one wants that.

 • Freezing cold water: While water itself is a fantastic drink before (and leading up to a performance), ice cold water is actually very restricting to your throat.
-While you're trying to relax your throat during vocal warm-ups, freezing cold water will cause tension and limit flexibility.
+While you're trying to relax your throat muscles during vocal warm-ups, it's much better to drink warm water.

 • Alcohol: While alcohol may help you "take the edge off" your performance, we strongly recommend passing.
 Alcohol is a diuretic, similar to coffee/caffeine, and will dry your throat out rather than provide lubrication.